remstef/lttc/README.md

 # lttc - eL double Tee See

+Compared with initializing a new language model and training it with a limited dataset, language models pretrained on large-scale data usually have higher accuracy since they have already learned linguistic patterns which can be transferred onto other tasks.
+The most popular pretrained NLP model is actually Google’s BERT (Bidirectional Encoder Representations from Transformers).

-Supervised textclassification Demo using BERT and CNN with PyTorch.
+This project provides a supervised textclassification Demo using BERT and CNN with PyTorch.
 The implementation is suitable for different classification document scenarios.
 Sequences per line of text are classified.

+Additionally this demo utilizes a start of the art Python API framework in order to easily make classifiers available in real world scenarios.

 The Convolutional Neural Networks based upon the ideas of (Kim, 2014).
 Further reading: [Understanding Convolutional Neural Networks for NLP](http://www.wildml.com/2015/11/understanding-convolutional-neural-networks-for-nlp/).